almondtools/comtemplate/README.md

 ComTemplate provides a template engine for composing text templates.

-ComTemplate provides a **pure functional template language**:
+It utilizes an extensible **pure functional template language**:

- - There are no mutable variables and no side effects (except those hidden in the host language)
+- no mutable variables
+- no side effects (except those hidden in custom extensions)
+- users can extend the language by custom templates (args -> string) and functions (args -> any data type)

+Advantages:
- - This makes mixing up layout and code very hard
+ - Mixing up layout and code very hard
+ - Template code can be easily tested (input of each test is the template arguments, output is the rendered template)

 ## Starting with ComTemplate